 Cummins Engines for School BusView School Bus Engines

-Cummins offers three different engines that are widely used in school bus fleets.
+Cummins offers four different engines that are widely used in school bus fleets.
 Two are clean diesels – the ISB6.7 and the ISL9, which replaces the ISC8.3.
-The third is our natural gas Cummins Westport ISL G.
+The others are our natural gas Cummins Westport ISL G and ISB6.7 G.

-You won’t find cleaner school bus engines than the ISB6.7, ISL9 and ISL G in North America.
+You won’t find cleaner school bus engines than the ISB6.7, ISL9, ISL G and ISB6.7 G in North America.

 Our Fuel and DEF Usage Calculator shows how much you can save and the reduction in greenhouse gases as a result of lower fuel usage.

 Better Reliability And Durability.
 Cummins designs, develops and supports virtually every component from air handling to exhaust aftertreatment as a totally integrated system.
 This allows us to optimize every function, better than other engine manufacturers.